 Why you want to know: A trial will give you the opportunity to communicate exactly what type of makeup look you want for your wedding day.
 You’ll get to see firsthand how your makeup artist works and you’ll have an estimate of how long your look will take—an important factor for scheduling on your wedding day.

 7. Do you have a team of assistants or will you be the only artist that day?

 Why you want to know: Depending on how big your wedding party is, you may need a makeup artist that works with one or more assistants.
-An artist that has a team can focus on you as the priority and have their assistants work on the rest of your party, minimizing the time it will take for everyone to get ready.
+An artist that has a team can make you the priority and have their assistants work on the rest of your party.
+It will also minimize the time it takes for everyone to get ready.
+Win-win!